YosefLab/scvi-hub-reproducibility/README.md

 (see [manuscript](https://www.biorxiv.org/content/10.1101/2024.03.01.582887v1)).

 We provide HuggingFace scvi-hub models at [HuggingFace](https://huggingface.co/scvi-tools) and recommend reviewing the [scvi-tools](https://scvi-tools.org/) documentation to get started.
 Especially [CELLxGENE hub](https://docs.scvi-tools.org/en/stable/tutorials/notebooks/hub/cellxgene_census_model.html) highlights how to use the CELLxGENE census reference model.
-We provide the version of scvi-tools to reproduce the findings in this repo.
-Scvi-tools is continuously developed and future versions might use a different API.

 ## Repository structure
 We provide here all notebooks to reproduce the results.
 Data and reference models are pulled from public repositories on 03/10/24.
 The census soma object